 We are all well aware of the dangers of texting while driving, and the risks of using smartphones while operating a motor vehicle.
 Despite the risks, people continue to drive distracted while injuries and fatalities stemming from distracted driving continue to mount at an alarming rate.
 Smartphone makers know drivers are using their devices while driving so do they bear any responsibility when a distracted driver causes a crash?

 Two devastated families are seeking the answer to that question in two recent lawsuits filed against tech giant Apple.
-The first involves a tragic Christmas Eve crash in 2014 when 5-year old Moriah Modisette was killed and her family injured by a 22-year old driver who was allegedly using FaceTime on his iPhone and plowed into the back of Moriah’s family’s car while going 65 mph.
-In the second lawsuit, 5-year old Sammy Meador was paralyzed and his grandmother killed in April 2013 when the 21-year old driver was allegedly texting on her iPhone and crashed into the back of Sammy’s car.
+The first involves a tragic Christmas Eve crash in 2014 when 5-year-old Moriah Modisette was killed and her family injured by a 22-year-old driver who was allegedly using FaceTime on his iPhone and plowed into the back of Moriah’s family’s car while going 65 mph.
+In the second lawsuit, 5-year-old Sammy Meador was paralyzed and his grandmother was killed in April 2013 when the 21-year-old driver was allegedly texting on her iPhone and crashed into the back of Sammy’s car.

 Apple successfully secured the patent on the lock-out technology in 2014, yet never installed the software on its popular iPhones.
 If Apple knows drivers are using their iPhones, why did it develop lock-out technology if it does not intend to use it?
 Many believe Apple’s refusal is profit-driven, that it fears installing the lock-out technology will result in fewer sales of its iPhones as consumers purchase other smartphones that will allow them to use their devices while driving.